Nicolás Gorosito

-Nicolás Ezequiel Gorosito (born 17 August 1988) is an Argentine footballer who plays as a central defender for Slovak club Dukla Banská Bystrica.
+Nicolás Ezequiel Gorosito (born 17 August 1988) is an Argentine footballer who plays for České Budějovice as a centre back.

 Club career

 Early career

 Born in Santa Fe, Gorosito joined Ben Hur in 2007 from Independiente de Tandil.
 After making his professional debut in the 2007–08 season in Primera B Nacional (also suffering relegation), he returned to the latter club in 2010.

 Slovakia

 In 2011, after a short spell with Sportivo Belgrano, Gorosito moved abroad for the first time in his career, after agreeing to a contract with Corgoň liga club Senica.
 He made his debut for the club on 26 February, in a 3–0 home win against Dukla Banská Bystrica.

 Gorosito scored his first goal abroad on 23 July 2011, but in a 3–2 away loss against Slovan Bratislava.
 On 18 June 2012, he completed a move to the latter club for an undisclosed fee, on a four-year contract.